Volvo: Safe – Sensible – Reliable

 Wartime years were tough for Volvo, as Sweden remained neutral during World War II.

 However, the company continued to produce cars for the domestic market as well as export to other countries.
 In 1945, production resumed on the popular PV444 model, which had been discontinued during the war years.
 The 1950s saw it expand its range with new models such as the Amazon (1956), the P1800 (1961) and the 140 series (1966).
-The 1960s also saw the company enter into motorsport with great success.
+The 1960s also saw the company enter motorsport with great success.

 The Original Volvo Car